GreedyCrypto/vrchat_useful_mod/README.md

 - Alternative fly controls for on-press type height adjustments
 - Per-player-audio options for the current instance

-Please make sure to install the managed folder correctly!
-(Oculus client is not supported)

 **How to install;**
 - Install MelonLoader using the installer for version 0.3 https://github.com/thetrueyoshifan/MelonLoaderAutoInstaller/releases/download/1.4.3/MelonLoaderInstaller.bat